Gregg L. Weiner

 - Representing Barthelemy Holdings, LLC and related entities (“Barthelemy”), as well as Colony Capital, LLC and related entities (“Colony”), in a lawsuit filed in Delaware Chancery Court in connection with a luxury hotel and villa development project on the French island of Saint Barthelemy.
 Following oral argument in connection with expedited proceedings, the Court denied plaintiff’s motion for a preliminary injunction seeking to halt a transaction in connection with the foreclosure proceedings.
 Subsequently, the Court granted a motion to stay the proceeding.

-- Representing a medical device maker in a pending arbitration in which a major supplier is seeking to terminate the parties’ distribution agreement.
-The arbitrator issued a preliminary injunction enjoining termination of the agreement.
+- Represented a medical device maker in an arbitration in which a major supplier sought to terminate the parties’ distribution agreement.
+The arbitrator issued a preliminary injunction enjoining termination of the agreement and the matter settled favorably after a week in hearing.

 - Represented Brookfield Office Properties in two securities class actions, a common stock action in California and a preferred stock action in Maryland, arising out of Brookfield’s acquisition of MPG, a publicly traded REIT.
 In the Maryland action, after oral argument, the Court denied plaintiffs’ motion for a preliminary injunction.